History of Myanmar: World War II

 Some Burmese nationalists saw the outbreak of World War II as an opportunity to extort concessions from the British in exchange for support in the war effort.
 Other Burmese, such as the Thakin movement, opposed Burma's participation in the war under any circumstances.
 Aung San co-founded the Communist Party of Burma (CPB) with other Thakins in August 1939.
 Marxist literature as well as tracts from the Sinn Féin movement in Ireland had been widely circulated and read among political activists.
-Aung San also co-founded the People's Revolutionary Party (PRP), renamed the Socialist Party after the World War II.
+Aung San also co-founded the People's Revolutionary Party (PRP), renamed the Socialist Party after World War II.
 He was also instrumental in founding the Freedom Bloc by forging an alliance of the Dobama, ABSU, politically active monks and Ba Maw's Poor Man's Party.
 After the Dobama organisation called for a national uprising, an arrest warrant was issued for many of the organisation's leaders including Aung San, who escaped to China.
-Aung San's intention was to make contact with the Chinese Communists but he was detected by the Japanese authorities who offered him support by forming a secret intelligence unit called the Minami Kikan headed by Colonel Suzuki with the objective of closing the Burma Road and supporting a national uprising.
+Aung San's intention was to make contact with the Chinese Communist Party but he was detected by the Japanese authorities who offered him support by forming a secret intelligence unit called the Minami Kikan headed by Colonel Suzuki with the objective of closing the Burma Road and supporting a national uprising.
 Aung San briefly returned to Burma to enlist twenty-nine young men who went to Japan with him to receive military training on Hainan Island, China, and they came to be known as the "Thirty Comrades".
 When the Japanese occupied Bangkok in December 1941, Aung San announced the formation of the Burma Independence Army (BIA) in anticipation of the Japanese invasion of Burma in 1942.

 The BIA formed a provisional government in some areas of the country in the spring of 1942, but there were differences within the Japanese leadership over the future of Burma.
 While Colonel Suzuki encouraged the Thirty Comrades to form a provisional government, the Japanese Military leadership had never formally accepted such a plan.
 Eventually the Japanese Army turned to Ba Maw to form a government.
 During the war in 1942, the BIA had grown in an uncontrolled manner, and in many districts officials and even criminals appointed themselves to the BIA.
 It was reorganised as the Burma Defence Army (BDA) under the Japanese but still headed by Aung San.
 While the BIA had been an irregular force, the BDA was recruited by selection and trained as a conventional army by Japanese instructors.
 Ba Maw was afterwards declared head of state, and his cabinet included both Aung San as War Minister and the Communist leader Thakin Than Tun as Minister of Land and Agriculture as well as the Socialist leaders Thakins Nu and Mya.
 When the Japanese declared Burma, in theory, independent in 1943, the Burma Defence Army (BDA) was renamed the Burma National Army (BNA).